 |JBIMS Mumbai||Rs.
 6 lakhs||Rs.
 32.30 lakhs p.a.||Rs.
 20.13 lakhs p.a.||Rs.
 20.00 lakhs p.a.|

 In terms of Return on Investment, JBIMS emerges as the clear victor due to the incredibly low fee and excellent placements for the MMS batch of 2019.
-However, if compared to some of the Tier-2 management institutes in India, IIM Shillong does, in fact, provide a relatively better RoI.
+However, if compared it with the CTC increase in the year 2020, IIM Shillong does, in fact, also performs well.

 But placement figures such as median and average CTC are not the only way to gauge Return on Investment.
 Other important factors include the recruiters on campus, and the packages received by the top 20-50% of the batch: